andisiambuku/Catty-App/README.md

 Read on how the application came to be and the various technologies used to achieve it here: <Coming Soon>

 ## Link to Live Site:
-Take a look at it here: <Coming Soon>
+Take a look at it here: https://catty-app.vercel.app/

 ## Prerequisites